Getting Started with Fabric Jumpstart

 - Enter a name for your workspace (e.g.,

-my-jumpstart-workspace) - Expand Advanced and make sure your workspace is assigned to a Fabric capacity (or trial capacity)
+my-jumpstart-workspace) - Expand Advanced and make sure your workspace is assigned to a Fabric-enabled capacity

 - Select Apply

 Tip: Multiple jumpstarts can be deployed in a single workspace.
-If items with the same name exist across jumpstarts (or already exist in your workspace), the installer will detect the conflict and let you choose how to resolve it:
+If items with the same name exist across jumpstarts (or items already existing in your workspace), the installer will detect the conflict and let you choose how to resolve it:

 - Use a dedicated workspace — deploy each jumpstart in its own workspace to avoid conflicts entirely